unframework/article-modular-front-end/src/starting-point.md

 Class inheritance is something we just won't even touch - it is the author's belief that JS explicitly forces a preference for composition over inheritance, so we will get by with that just fine.

-Of course, many production frameworks won't have us doing things this way.
+Of course, many production frameworks won't have us defining components this way.
 There are good reasons sometimes, although not always.
 But one way or another we can always *map the OOP concept* onto the framework-specific building blocks.
 This is still our lingua franca for understanding the underlying strategies of framework writers.

 ## File Structure